mariusposogan/TestCases/README.md

 *********************************

-**Description:**
-Check if the Login works when a person uses correct credentials

-**Steps to Reproduce:**
-1. Go to www.onlinestore.com/login
+**Test case Scenario:**
+Validate/Check login functionality using valid credentials

+**Test Steps:**
+1. Input valid username in username field
-2. Add correct user & password
+2. Input valid password in password field
 3. Press Login Button

 **Expected result:**
-User should be able to login and is taken to her profile page.
+User is redirected to account page.

 **Test data**
 User: alexandru  &  Pass: parola123

 *********************************

-**Description:**
+**Test case Scenario:**
 Verify if the login form works when rotating the screen during logging in.

-**Steps to Reproduce:**
+**Test Steps:**
 1. Go to www.onlinestore.com/login
-2. Add correct user & password
+2. Input valid username in username field
+3. Input valid password in password field
-3. Rotate the device screen from landscape to portrait mode and portrait to landscape
+4. Rotate the device screen from landscape to portrait mode and portrait to landscape
-4. Press Login Button
+5. Press Login Button

 **Expected result:**
-Application should rotates normally and fields should still be filled with previously entered data.
+Application should rotate normally and fields should still be filled with previously entered data.
 After Login Button is pressed the user should be logged in successfully.

 **Test data**